science-en-poche/yelandur/API.md

 ```

 will update that subject's `occupation`.
 Note that the whole `data` field is
-replaced by provided one.
-Any other fields included outside of the `data` object
+replaced by the provided one.
+Any other fields included outside of the `data`
-will be ignored, except if it is a `device_id` (see below).
+object will be ignored, except if it is a `device_id` (see below).
 Note that the
 actual data sent doesn't look like that, because of the signature (again, see
 the *Signing* section below for details on the signature format).